JeremyKulcsarDS/art_prompt_generator/README.md

 4. Manually the content of the "detail" field and use it as a prompt for Mid-Journey.
 This will give the final output.

+## To-do list

+1. Make the notebook into a .py file accepting args from a console and later callable from a web UI

+2. Build a pipeline to integrate Mid-Journey directly and skip the manual copy/paste part

 ## Contact
 For any inquiries or feedback, please contact chankahei@xentropy.co or jeremy.kulcsar@diamondhill.io